DieterPrado/Week3-JEE/README.md

 ### General info

-This repository contains files and explanations of things learned in the Platzi's Java Spring Boot Course.
+This repository contains files and explanations of things learned in the Platzi's Hibernate and Java Spring Course.
+This course taught about JSP and how to insert code in html pages.
+It also taught how to use differente technologies like spring and longbook that allow us to write less code and focus in other parts of the code and other technologies like tomcat and omnidb.
+In this repository you will find a project with MVC (model, view, controller) structure for reservation hotel rooms in which we create, update and delete users from the DB and can see the check-in date in the hotel and the check-out date.

 ------------

 ### Technologies